libwasm/libwasm/README.txt

 The source for these programs ('main/webasm.cpp' and 'main/webdisasm.cpp') can be used to understand some of the basics of the library.

-The library documentation will be added soon.
+The library documentation is partly there.
+It contains example programs that show the usage of the library.